redhat-cop/monitoring/prometheus/generic/setup-netapp-exporter/README.md

 ## Example Inventory

 Snippet below configures targets for the NetApp exporter.
+Note that `monitoring_username` and `monitoring_password` must be valid SSH credentials for the NetApp hosts.

 ```
 monitoring_username: "Administrator"